Tram-One/tram-one/README.md

 [`html`](#tramhtmlregistry) function.

 ### Action Group
-An action group is a mapping of a store name (string) to a list of actions (functions) which keep track of a single value.
+An action group is a mapping of action names (string) to functions which return a new value for a single store.
+Action Groups refer to a map of store names (strings) to an action group.
 Usually a single app has multiple action groups, which together makes the entire state.

 You see more examples and details in the [`hover-engine`](https://github.com/Tram-one/hover-engine) project.